MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/get-started-with-ews-managed-api-client-applications.md

 5. Confirm that you are using the correct target version of the .NET Framework.
 Open the shortcut menu (right-click) for your **HelloWorld** project in the **Solution Explorer**, and choose **Properties**.
 Verify that the **.NET Framework 4** is selected in the **Target framework** drop-down box.

 Now that you have your project set up and you created a reference to the EWS Managed API, you are ready to create your first application.
 To keep things simple, add your code to the Program.cs file.
-Read [How to: Reference the EWS Managed API assembly](how-to-reference-the-ews-managed-api-assembly.md) for more information about referencing the EWS Managed API.
+Read [Reference the EWS Managed API assembly](how-to-reference-the-ews-managed-api-assembly.md) for more information about referencing the EWS Managed API.
 In the next step, you will develop the basic code to write most EWS Managed API client applications.
 ### Step 3: Set up URL redirection validation for Autodiscover

 - Add the following redirection validation callback method after the **Main(string[] args)** method.
 This validates whether redirected URLs returned by [Autodiscover](autodiscover-for-exchange.md) represent an HTTPS endpoint.